BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 egrep -wi "(Ada|Zen)" BDGP6_genes.gtf
 ```

-(Many people actually use `egrep` as their default tool as their really is minimal advantage to using `grep`.)
+(Many people actually use `egrep` as their default tool as there really is minimal advantage to using `grep`.)

 While the above may work fine for just a few terms, if we want to search for many terms  this can still be rather tedious.
 We can try using the `-f` option instead.